mahdizocker/hyperliquid-withdraw-tools/README.md

 * Asks how much HYPE to unstake
 * Asks for confirmation and sends a `token_delegate` action with `is_undelegate=True`

-> After unstaking, your tokens enter **lock / unbonding** and cannot be withdrawn immediately.

 ### 3) Prepare `.env` for withdraw script

 * Asks how much HYPE you plan to withdraw once unlocked.